 Investment and finances

-Investments in cables present a billboard risk because cables cover 6.200km of ocean bottom, cross submarine mountain ranges and rifts.
-Because of these greatest companies only purchase capacity after the cable is finished.
+Investments in cables present a billboard risk because cables cover 6.200km of the ocean bottom, cross submarine mountain ranges, and rifts.
+Because these greatest companies only purchase capacity after the cable is finished.